-2C Write a snippet of Python code that opens a file named "numbers.txt" that contains one integer value per line, and plots each value as a y value with the file's corresponding row number as the x value.
-(You can assume that matplotlib has already been installed and imported, and you can choose any symbol/shape to plot that you like!
-No need to include a def main(), comments, or anything similar -- just the snippet requested.)
+Write a snippet of Python code that opens a file named "file.txt" that contains one integer value per line, and plots each value as a y value with the file's corresponding row number as the x value.
+(You can assume that matplotlib has already been installed and imported, and you can choose any symbol/shape to plot that you like!)